Azure/ADLAwithR-GettingStarted/Azure CLI/README.md

 Next we will upload myiris.csv, myiris_wheader.csv and other files as required for the Exercise to this folder.
 `az dls fs upload --account <Data Lake Store Account Name> --source-path "PathTo\myiris.csv" --destination-path "/TutorialMaterial"`

+For e.g.
-e.g. `az dls fs upload --account shaheenadls --source-path "C:\Users\shaheen\Documents\Tutorial\Exercise1\myiris.csv" --destination-path "/TutorialMaterial"`
+`az dls fs upload --account shaheenadls --source-path "C:\Users\shaheen\Documents\Tutorial\Exercise1\myiris.csv" --destination-path "/TutorialMaterial"`

 Use the following command to list the files in the folder *TutorialMaterial* that we created above in your Data Lake Store account.
 `az dls fs list --account <Data Lake Store Account Name> --path /TutorialMaterial`